Annual Report 2023-24

 – David Haussler

-Scientific Director, Genomics Institute
+UCSC Genomics Institute

 Quick Numbers

-In federal funding awards
+In federal funding and state contracts

-In industry and non-profit funding awards
+In foundation and gift funding

 Affiliate faculty